napari/napari-workshop-template/napari-workshops/notebooks/spot_detection_basic.md

 ## Detect spots

-Next, we will use one of the blob detection algorithms from sci-kit image to perform the blob detection.
+Next, we will use one of the blob detection algorithms from scikit-image to perform the blob detection.

 ```{tip}